javag97/design/content/posts/2017-07-17/index.md

 + Jeff Campbell is working in architecture studio on a late weeknight and he is starting to get a craving for something sweet.
 + Jeff is craving SLODOCO as it is one of his guilty pleasures, but is unsure if his favorite donut is in stock.
 + Jeff opens the SLODOOCO app, realizes that SLODOCO is all out.
-+ Jeff is able to see that a new batch will be ready soon.
++ Jeff can see that a new batch will be ready soon.
 + Jeff receives a notification that the donuts are ready
 + Jeff heads to the shop, chats with the cashier, and goes back to continue working on his school project.